Deploy Kubernetes cluster using Kubernetes Engine

 kubectl get nodes

 Step 3.
-Deploy a service to Kubernetes
+Deploy service on Kubernetes

 -